 All students living in the residence halls are required to have a meal plan.
 The various meal plans can be seen on the Sodexo website.
 Click here for more information. https://marshall.sodexomyway.com/

 No. Students living on campus may not consume alcohol in the residence halls.

 Smoking is not permitted in rooms or any other areas in the residence halls.

 You may decorate your room anyway you like as long as the decorations are not permanent.
-Painting of student rooms is permitted by paying a fee of $150 and filling out this form and submitting it to Housing and Residence Life.
+Painting of student rooms is permitted in Buskirk, Twin Towers East, Twin Towers West, and Holderby upon approval from Housing and Residence Life and paying a fee of $150.
+The request can be found here.